mollthecoder/apt-aside/README.md

 Development tools, programming languages, most GUI apps, and more.

 ## Alternatives
-Each of these alternatives have singificantly larger communities backing them and are likely more polished and reliable.
+Each of these alternatives have significantly larger communities backing them and are likely more polished and reliable.
+Before using apt-aside, consider these alternatives.
 - [JuNest](https://github.com/fsquillace/junest) - Similar concept but with Arch Linux instead of Debian Testing.
 - [Debian Backports](https://backports.debian.org/) - Ports of packages from Debian Testing to Debian Stable.
 Much smaller package selection but the most reliable solution if your package exists here.
 - [Flatpak](https://flatpak.org/) - Purpose-built for GUI apps and with security in mind.
 Almost always has the latest package versions.
 Often integrated with graphical package managers.